PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 Structure Model: Deployment-Diagram
 ***********************************

-Sphinx-Needs offers a build in represenatation of elements with :ref:`needflow <Sphinx-Needs NeedFlow>`, :ref:`needarch <Sphinx-Needs NeedArch>`, and :ref:`needuml <Sphinx-Needs NeedUML>`.
+Sphinx-Needs offers a build in represenatation of elements with `needflow <Sphinx-Needs NeedFlow>`_, :ref:`needarch <Sphinx-Needs NeedArch>`, and :ref:`needuml <Sphinx-Needs NeedUML>`.

 You can use `needs-flow-configs <https://sphinx-needs.readthedocs.io/en/latest/configuration.html#needs-flow-configs>`